 Birth asphyxia can also occur as a birth injury due to umbilical cord problems.
 It is a general term for oxygen deprivation to the brain of an infant during delivery, usually as a result of an umbilical cord prolapse or nuchal cord.
 If the umbilical cord becomes wrapped around a baby’s neck during delivery, it can cut off oxygen to the infant’s brain and result in brain damage with long-term consequences.

 These kinds of common umbilical cord related birth injuries are avoidable, assuming the medical staff properly monitors infant distress and the birth mother.
 Failure on their part can lead to life-long problems and increased care costs for the infant immediately after childbirth and during development.
-We can help you with these expenses, so contact us at Wingate, Russotti, Shapiro & Halperin, LLP and let us take the pressure off of you and get you the compensation you deserve.
+We can help you with these expenses, so contact us at Wingate, Russotti, Shapiro, Moses & Halperin, LLP and let us take the pressure off of you and get you the compensation you deserve.
 Contact us today at (212) 986- 7353.